TheOddlySeagull/Trin-Online-Configurator/README.md

 python3 -m http.server 8080
 # then open http://localhost:8080
 ```

+## Asset resolution
+- Asset URLs in `data.js` are absolute for the custom domain.
+The loaders call `resolveAssetURL()` to rewrite those URLs to the current site base (e.g., `https://<user>.github.io/trin/`) so the same code works on both GitHub Pages and the custom domain.

 ## Updating three.js
 If you bump Three.js, update both mappings in the import map: